-3. In an April proceeding in Miami, Gary Debaun was charged with having sex with his partner while knowingly having AIDS without notifying his partner.
+In an April proceeding in Miami, Gary Debaun was charged with having sex with his partner while knowingly having AIDS without notifying his partner.
 Two appellate courts had differing opinions on the case.
 One states that sex is between a man and a woman, so Debaun — a gay man — couldn’t have violated the law; another court has said the exact opposite.
 The case will soon be heard by Florida’s Supreme Court, which could be a landslide case that defines the legal definition of what sex is in Florida.

-4. Following a year-long investigation, Miami lawyer Maria Elena Perez was charged with an ethics violation by the Florida bar after being accused of taking money illegally from the NCAA.
+Following a year-long investigation, Miami lawyer Maria Elena Perez was charged with an ethics violation by the Florida bar after being accused of taking money illegally from the NCAA.
 Perez could face probation, suspension, or even disbarment.

 Under fire during the year for her handling of a controversial prison murder case — released findings of an internal affairs investigation regarding suspected misconduct against five inspectors within the Florida Department of Corrections.

 Debary Real Estate challenged a state law that allowed holders of the pari-mutuel permit (wagering permit) to change the permit for Jai-Alai to Greyhound Racing.

-7. There is a Certification being considered by the Legislature for new judges in the state of Florida.
+There is a Certification being considered by the Legislature for new judges in the state of Florida.
 The Supreme Court issued its opinion expressing the need for new judges.
 This is a requirement imposed upon the Court by the state Constitution.

 Was a case concerning state workers’ compensation, purporting the guidelines violated the Constitution as they limited available attorneys’ fees in a claims case.